konark2010/AlgoProject/README.md

 ## Graph Generation

 The `GenerateSourceSinkGraph` class creates a random source-sink graph based on given parameters.
 It uses these parameters to generate random coordinates for vertices, create edges within the Euclidean distance threshold, and assign capacities to the edges.
 The generated graph is saved in a CSV file.

+## Ford Fulkerson Algorithms

+The class FordFulkersonAlgorithmRunner, has all 4 algorithms variations to find augmenting paths in the normal Ford fulkerson algorithm.

+## CSV files
+SourceSinkGraph1.csv : It is a csv file for the first values out of the 8 Simulation I simulations professor gave, Similarly SourceSinkGraph2.csv has it for second simulation variation of Simulation I. Finally SourceSinkGraph9.csv and SourceSinkGraph10.csv are the simulation values for Simulation II from the results I found in Simulation I.

 ## Compilation